datacite/bracco/README.md

 # Bracco

-The web frontend for the DataCite DOI Fabrica service.
+The web frontend for the DataCite Fabrica service.

 ## Prerequisites